Raimel Tapia Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 3.99 team ERA that ranks 12th across all MLB pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA across all MLB pitching staffs (4.12).

-- Blue Jays pitchers combine to give up 38 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- Blue Jays pitchers combine to surrender 42 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- Kikuchi (4-0) takes the mound for the Blue Jays in his sixth start of the season.
-He's put together a 3.00 ERA in 27 2/3 innings pitched, with 28 strikeouts.
+- Gausman gets the start for the Blue Jays, his seventh of the season.
+He is 2-2 with a 2.33 ERA and 54 strikeouts in 38 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.